kanidm/kanidm/kanidm_book/src/accounts_and_groups.md

 ## Account Validity

-Kanidm supports accounts that are only able to be authenticated to between specific date and time date where authentication can succeed, and an expiry date where the account will no longer be valid.
-This takes the form of a "valid from" attribute that defines the earliest start allow authentication, and an "expire"s at which defines the end of the validity period.
+Kanidm supports accounts that are only able authenticate between a pair of dates and times; the "valid from" and "expires" timestamps define these points in time.

 This can be displayed with: